shecodes-students/learning-resources/README.md

 We are looking for learning resources that teach/talk about one of the following topics.
 At the end of each line a hash tag is given for each topic.
 Please include these tags when adding new resources.

-- computic basics (binary, hex, memory, cpu) #computing
+- computing basics (binary, hex, memory, cpu, ...) #computing
 - the history of computing #history
 - women in tech #women
 - important persons in computing/programming #person